tainacan/tainacan/docs/filters.md

     'info_no_options_available_filtering' => __('No options for this filtering.', 'tainacan'),
     'info_no_options_found' => __('No options found.', 'tainacan'),
     'info_all_files_uploaded' => __('All files uploaded.', 'tainacan'),
-    'info_there_are_%s_items_being_edited' => __('There are %s items being edited.', 'tainacan'),
-    'info_there_is_one_item_being_edited' => __('There is one item being edited.', 'tainacan'),
-    'info_no_preview_found' => __('No preview was found.', 'tainacan'),
+    /* translators: %s is the number of items being edited */ 'info_there_are_%s_items_being_edited' => __('There are %s items being edited.', 'tainacan'), 'info_there_is_one_item_being_edited' => __('There is one item being edited.', 'tainacan'), 'info_no_preview_found' => __('No preview was found.', 'tainacan'),